iisshaun/iisshaun-port/content/pages/index.md

     title: Usual Suspects | 2022-2024
     text: >
-      It's Only Money was made by only 5 full-time devs including myself, because of that you'll see that I managed to get my hands into a lot aspects of the game.
-During my time with Usual Suspects I was able to push myself much further not just in terms of UI/UX design but also getting a greater understanding of UMG, Materials and programming with Blueprint in Unreal Engine.
+      It's Only Money was made by only 5 full-time devs including myself, because of this I managed to get my hands on a lot aspects of the game.
+      During my time with Usual Suspects I was able to really push myself further not just in terms of UI/UX design but also gaining greater knowledge of UMG, Materials and programming with Blueprint in Unreal Engine.
 All of the UI here was created, implemented and mostly programmed by myself from start to finish.

       [Watch the launch trailer